 In assessing the recoverability of goodwill and indefinite-lived intangible assets, management estimates the fair value of each reporting unit using Level 3 inputs through a combination of the income approach based upon projected discounted cash flows of the reporting unit and the market approach.
 The fair value of indefinite-lived intangible assets is estimated using Level 3 inputs through the income approach, specifically the relief-from-royalty method.
 The fair values are based on revenue and cash flow projections, royalty rates, and discount rates.
-Impairment of goodwill and indefinite-lived intangible assets was \$92,311, \$0, and \$0 during the years ended December 31, 2022, 2021, and 2020, respectively.
-See Note 5 for additional information.
+Impairment of goodwill and indefinite-lived intangible assets was \$0, \$92,311, and \$0 during the years ended December 31, 2023, 2022, and 2021, respectively.
+See Note 6 for additional information.

-NOTE 11.
+NOTE 12.
 STOCKHOLDERS' EQUITY

 On August 6, 2018, the Company announced that its Board of Directors approved the initiation of a quarterly cash dividend program of \$0.025 per share of the Company's common stock (the "Quarterly Cash Dividend") or \$0.10 per share on an annualized basis.
 The declaration and payment of future Quarterly Cash Dividends is subject to the discretion of and approval of the Company's Board of Directors.
-On May 1, 2020, the Company announced that, in light of the operational impact of the COVID-19 pandemic, its Board of Directors temporarily replaced its Quarterly Cash Dividend with a stock dividend (the "Quarterly Stock Dividend").
-In 2022, 2021 and 2020 our total Quarterly Cash Dividends were \$3,721, \$3,335 and \$1,520, respectively.
-In 2020, our total Quarterly Stock Dividends were \$1,533, which combined with our cash dividend of \$1,520, resulted in total dividends of \$3,053.
-On February 24, 2023, the Company announced that its Board of Directors approved the payment on March 17, 2023 of the Quarterly Cash Dividend of \$0.025 to the record holders of shares of the Company's common stock as of the close of business on March 7, 2023.
+In 2023, 2022 and 2021 our total Quarterly Cash Dividends were \$3,750, \$3,721 and \$3,335, respectively.
+On March 5, 2024, the Company announced that its Board of Directors approved the payment on March 18, 2024 of the Quarterly Cash Dividend of \$0.025 to the record holders of shares of the Company's common stock as of the close of business on March 28, 2024.

 On October 25, 2021, the Company entered into an underwriting agreement with BofA Securities, Inc., as representative of the several underwriters named therein (the "Underwriters"), relating to the public offer and sale of 2,750 shares of the Company's common stock at a price to the public of \$27.00 per share.
 The Underwriters received an underwriting discount of 6%, or \$1.62 per share, in connection with the sale of the shares of Common Stock in the offering.
 In addition, the Company granted the Underwriters a 30-day option to purchase up to 413 additional shares of common stock on the same terms and conditions which was fully exercised.
-The net proceeds to the Company from the offering, including the Underwriters' exercise of their 30-day option but before expenses and after deducting the applicable underwriting discounts and commissions, were \$80.264.
+The net proceeds to the Company from the offering, including the Underwriters' exercise of their 30-day option but before expenses and after deducting the applicable underwriting discounts and commissions, were \$80,264.